bloxxyyy/capacitor-test-multi-project/README.md

 See [LICENSE](./LICENSE) for full details.

+---

 ## About

 This starter project provides foundational tools and components to help developers implement ISO 27001-aligned security and compliance controls in mobile apps built with Angular and Capacitor.
 It also incorporates best practices to meet app store compliance requirements for both iOS and Android platforms.

+---

+# Contributing & Security

+- Contributions are welcome!
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.
+- For security issues, please follow the process in [SECURITY.md](./SECURITY.md).